Biography/CV:

 The Jean-Nickolaus Tretter Collection in GLBT studies

-2025 Rourke Art Museum's 66th Annual Midwestern Exhibition
+2025 The Rourke Art Gallery + Museum - “66th Annual Midwestern Exhibition”

 2024 Solo Exhibitions at Mind Virus Counter-Culture Books & Media